HsKA-OSGIS-archive/GOSolutions/README.md

 The back end of this project can be edited in the ```config-example.yml``` of your pygeoapi installation.
 You can find the documentation of how to use that [here](https://docs.pygeoapi.io/en/latest/)

 The front end of this project should work with any data hosted on an OGC API.
 Simply change the parameters found in ```config/configurations.js```.
+The variable ```server_url``` refers to a server publishing with an OGC API up to the word "collections", and the variable ```collection``` refers to the name of the collection that you wish to display.

 ## Project Documentation